 3. Encourage Exercise During the Day

 Assist a loved one who is dealing with dementia in getting daily physical activity.
 Being involved in physical exercise during the day can help with getting better sleep.
-Because being overly exhausted in the evening might lead to an increase in agitation, it is advisable to plan physical exercise early in the day.
+Because being overly exhausted in the evening might lead to an increase in agitation, it is advisable to plan physical exercise early and middle of the day.

 4. Follow a Routine